metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_policy_v1beta2_manifest.md

 Required:

-- `range` (String) Range gives a semver range for the image tag; the highestversion within the range that's a tag yields the latest image.
+- `range` (String) Range gives a semver range for the image tag; the highest version within the range that's a tag yields the latest image.